Hospes/aws-iot-device-sdk-android/README.md

 This SDK is distributed under the [Apache License, Version 2.0][apache-license-2].
 For more information, see LICENSE.txt and NOTICE.txt.

-## Support
-If you have technical questions about the AWS IoT Device SDK, use the [AWS IoT Forum][aws-iot-forum].
-For any other questions about AWS IoT, contact [AWS Support][aws-support].

 [aws-iot-protocol]: http://docs.aws.amazon.com/iot/latest/developerguide/protocols.html
 [aws-iot-thing]: http://docs.aws.amazon.com/iot/latest/developerguide/iot-thing-shadows.html
 [aws-iot-forum]: https://forums.aws.amazon.com/forum.jspa?forumID=210